Krispy Kreme operations by country: Tasmania

 Krispy Kreme can be purchased at select BP stores around Tasmania.

 Bahrain

-Krispy Kreme opened at Bahrain in Seef Mall on 30 September and had over 300 customers on its first day.
+Krispy Kreme opened at Bahrain in Seef Mall on 1 October 2008 and had over 300 customers on its first day.
 It has also opened at City Center and in Al-Jawad, Juffair.

-Bangladesh
+Brazil

-Krispy Kreme opened approximately more than 20 stores across the country and was expected to open more stores within 2020.
-The first store was inaugurated in 2016 in Banani neighbourhood of Dhaka.
-They also operated 3 stores in Hazrat Shahjalal International Airport, Dhaka and Shah Amanat International Airport, Chittagong as well besides regular stores.
-As of October 2020, all the outlets were closed.
+On 29 April 2025, Krispy Kreme opened its first store in São Paulo, Brazil.
+There is currently 1 location as of May 2025.

 Cambodia

 On 22 May 2016, Krispy Kreme opened its first store in Phnom Penh, Cambodia.
 There are currently 10 locations as of 2022.